Reassessing Code Authorship Attribution in the Era of Language Models: Results

 To understand why these rules are particularly effective, we examined the amount of code they modify.
-As shown in Figure~\ref{fig:code_changes_per_category}, these transformation rules introduce more code changes than others.
-From Figure~\ref{fig:code_changes_per_category}, it is evident that \textit{transformation rule H} results in the highest number of code modifications and is also the most effective adversarial transformation in Figure~\ref{fig:adversarial_success_rate}.
+As shown in Figure~\ref{fig:combined_results}-a, these transformation rules introduce more code changes than others.
+From Figure~\ref{fig:combined_results}-a, it is evident that \textit{transformation rule H} results in the highest number of code modifications and is also the most effective adversarial transformation in Figure~\ref{fig:adversarial_success_rate}.
 These findings suggest that transformation rules that modify more lines of code tend to be more effective in deceiving \LLMsS{}.
+The total amount of code changes is computed as: